virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}` result code.
 The successful action result is *'0'*.

 ### onAlert
-The ability to subscribe to Jelastic <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a> and Jelastic <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">Automatic Horizontal Scaling alerts</a>.
-These features are configured through Jelastic triggers.
+This event provides a possibility to boud actions to Jelastic <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a> and <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">Automatic Horizontal Scaling Alerts</a>.
+These features are configured through the Jelastic triggers.

-There are five types of monitoring triggers, which are based on the usage of a particular resource type:
+There are five available types of the monitoring triggers, which are based on the usage of a particular resource type:

-- CPU
+- *CPU*
-- Memory (RAM)
+- *Memory (RAM)*
-- Network
+- *Network*
-- Disk I/O
+- *Disk I/O*
-- Disk IOPS
+- *Disk IOPS*

-The example **new trigger creation** is provided below:
+The following example shows how a **new trigger creation** is performed:
 ```
 {
   "type": "update",